factly/ruspie/README.md

 example: `curl "localhost:8080/api/tables/file?limit=100"`

-The default file extention is `csv` you can change the file extention by passing `file-ext` header with the request
+The default file extention is `csv` you can change the file extention by passing `FILE-EXT` header with the request

 example:
-    `curl -H "file-ext: parquet" "localhost:8080/api/tables/another_file"`
+    `curl -H "FILE-EXT: parquet" "localhost:8080/api/tables/another_file"`